 Giving staff the freedom to grow any way they choose, helps build strong mental health and in turn builds incredible loyalty and trust between everyone.
 Building healthy minds at work requires investment in the people and not solely what they bring to the table.

 In society, we gravitate towards rewarding only those who achieve great feats.
 Discovering who we are is the first step to any of these achievements.
-Celebrating and rewarding those who work hard on discovering their talents, health and personal life is beautiful way to cultivate healthy minds at work.
+Celebrating and rewarding those who work hard on discovering their talents, health and personal life is a beautiful way to cultivate healthy minds at work.

 For example, you can celebrate a staff member who has changed their diet and is immediately feeling better.
 With their permission, have lunch catered to everyone at the office that’s inspired by the new foods this person is now enjoying.
 If someone has written a book or released a new musical piece, have a healthy catered lunch celebrating the work that offers free copies to anyone who wishes to check it out.
 Open the discussion on how these examples of self-discovery changed them for the better.